Drug metabolism and doping control

 Drug substances are metabolized by enzymatic reactions in different organs in the body.
 The purpose of this process is generally to make the compounds more hydrophilic to facilitate excretion.
 However, there are several examples of cases where drug metabolites are more pharmacologically active than their parent compounds or even toxic.
 Thus, it is always important to investigate which metabolites that are formed from drugs and other compounds that we are exposed to.

-Our group has a special interest in studying metabolites in conjunction with doping control.
+In the research of the group analytical pharmaceutical chemistry, there is a specil interest to study metabolites in conjunction with doping control.
 Many doping substances are metabolized to such a high degree that there are no traces of the parent compound in a urine sample taken just a few hours after drug administration.
 The possibility to detect metabolites can in many cases extend the detection time significantly.
 However, the prerequisite is that there is sufficient knowledge of the metabolite profile of the substance in question.